helloluna/FOI/src/content/docs/action-log.md

 >  3. Is there any valid policy or SOP guiding DI practices?
 > • All questions are designed as structural traps — either yield documents, or admit institutional voids.
 > • Refusal will trigger further escalation under grounds of public interest and procedural risk.
 ---

-> *Two requests.
-Two refusals.
-One system — seen through its silence.*

----
 ## ✉️ Institutional Contact Log